Pegging (sexual practice)

 Pegging is an anal sex act in which a woman penetrates a man's anus with a strap-on dildo.
-The term was popularised by Dan Savage in 2001 to describe a practice that predates the term.
+The term was popularized by Dan Savage in 2001 to describe a practice that predates the term.
 Pegging has become more visible in the 21st century through sex education, feminist and queer theory, and mainstream media.
 Discussions about pegging often deal with gender roles, power dynamics, sexual stigma, and masculinity.

 Terminology

 The neologism "pegging" was popularized by being the winning entry in a contest for the "Savage Love" sex advice column, held by Dan Savage in 2001.
 This was due to Savage observing that, after the act was popularized by the sex education movie Bend Over Boyfriend released in 1998, the concept lacked a common name, except for the phrase "Strap On Sex" used by Queen and her partner Robert in their national lecture series (Robert was the original Bend Over Boyfriend at the Good Vibrations lectures), and there was no dictionary entry for the act.
 Other words include "buggery" or "sodomy", but these refer to anal sex in general.
 "Strap-on sex" can be used for vaginal or anal intercourse between people of any gender using a strap-on, and is thus less precise than pegging.
 Some queer people prefer "strap-on sex" instead of "pegging" because they feel the latter is too heterosexual- and cisgender-centric.

 Authors Cooper S. Beckett and Lyndzi Miller use "pegger" and "peggee" to refer to the person penetrating and the person being penetrated; "top" and "bottom" are also used.
 According to Savage, while the classic definition involves a man being penetrated by a woman, the definition has expanded to include all genders and sexualities, as long as it involves anal sex with a strap-on.